Meet the Chazan

 September saw his first large experiment – a communal Singing Workshop to prepare members to participate more fully in the upcoming festival services – “I relish the opportunity to innovate exciting and stimulating programs of education and communal participation’.
 Further workshops are planned.

-Shlomo is married to Joy, and has three sons and two grandchildren.
+Shlomo is married to Joy, and has three sons and many grandchildren.

 He has sung for the UK radio station Spectrum Radio where his music has been greatly enjoyed by the listeners.
 His first production was the educational cassette “Shabbat Shlomo”, which combined traditional and modern approaches to music and focused mainly on synagogue services specifically catering for the youth.